stevetowers08/reporting-workspace/docs/setup/OAUTH_SETUP.md

 ### Token Storage

-- OAuth tokens are stored in localStorage (development only)
+- OAuth tokens are stored in database (secure)
 - For production, implement secure server-side token storage
 - Consider using encrypted cookies or secure database storage